poytaytoy/DingleBob/README.md

 print quick_sort([10, -1, 2, 5, 0, 9, 3])
 ```

+---

+### Structs and Classes

-That aside, while `classes` and `structs` are not implemented, you can mimic them because of how dinglebob captures the entire environment scope with its closures on funcitons.
+That aside, while `structs` and `classes` are not implemented, you can mimic them because of how dinglebob captures the entire environment scope with its closures on funcitons.
 For structs (also on `examples/structs.dingle`):

 ```
 define person(name, age) {